A Look Inside One of the Top Whiskey Bars in Atlanta

 HALL: Our “Whiskey Business” program consists of themed tastings where guests can try different expressions from the same producers, maybe single barrel, maybe bottle and bond, etc. You have the opportunity to taste and examine a wide variety from a collection all at once.

-In this program, guests can join us for an intimate bourbon dinner where they can taste all expressions from that maker and discuss the flavor profiles with our team of experts.
+In this program, guests can join us for an intimate bourbon dinner or virtually from the comfort of their own home.
+They can taste all expressions from that maker and discuss the flavor profiles with our team of experts.
 So, for example, we may feature Buffalo Trace and in the collection, you might try Thomas Handy Sazerac, etc. These events are very unique curated tastings where you can taste multiple whiskies in the same setting all carefully paired with a delicious dinner from our team of talented chefs.

-Q) Talk to me about our private whiskey tastings.
+Q) Talk to me about our private and virtual whiskey tastings.

 HALL: Private tastings are perfect for a special evening with friends or a unique gift for a whiskey aficionado.
-Tastings are offered for groups from 8 to 40 and are available at our restaurant or at the location of your choice.
+Tastings are offered for groups from 8 to 40 and are available at our restaurant, at the location of your choice or virtually.
 Flights include 1-oz pours for whiskey only and all 2- oz pours for cocktails.
 In additions, there are options to add on cheese, charcuterie and popcorn or even make it a private dinner!

 As of now, we have six tastings options already available, but we can always customize any private whiskey tasting to your party and your preferences.